-Students may purchase locks for \$6 through the school district and the locks may be used by individual students during their tenure at Mt.
-Lebanon High School.
-However, please note that for safety and security reasons, only school district issued locks will be permitted.
-Any non-district issued locks will be immediately removed and discarded without consultation with the student.
+Students can purchase locks for \$6, and will be charged \$6 through their individual Pay Schools Central account.
+These purchased locks may be used by individual students during their tenure at Mt.
+Lebanon High School and kept by them after graduation.
+For safety and security reasons, only school district issued locks are permitted on lockers.
+Any individually purchased, non-district locks will be immediately removed from the locker and discarded without consultation with the student or parent.